List of After War Gundam X characters: Freeden pilots and crew

 The 17-year-old pilot of the GW-9800 Gundam Airmaster and its upgraded form GW-9800-B Gundam Airmaster Burst.
-Like Roybea, he initially had a one-time contract with the Freeden but eventually joins the crew on a permanent basis.
+Like Roybea, he initially has a one-time contract with the Freeden but eventually joins the crew on a permanent basis.
 He uses the money gained from his work as a mercenary to support his family, though his mother disapproves of him being a Vulture and mobile suit pilot because his father was killed by a mobile suit.
 Hotheaded by nature, he holds feelings for Toniya despite their constant bickering and proposes to her before the final battle at the Moon.
 Six months after the battle, he returns to his hometown with Toniya, now his fiancée, and discovers that Roybea and Ennil will be their neighbors.

 The GW-9800 Gundam Airmaster is a transformable mobile suit specializing in air combat.
 It can freely shift modes between mobile suit and aircraft configurations and is armed with twin beam rifles.
 The upgraded GW-9800-B Gundam Airmaster Burst is more maneuverable thanks to added thrusters and adds a few beam cannons in fighter mode, but otherwise retains the same weapons.